 Future Independance Days

-Fireworks will likely always be a part of the USA’s birthday celebration.
-The suggestions above are great options to use during the holiday, but pet owners may also want to try additional training for their pet throughout the year to ensure the next 4th of July goes more smoothly than the last.
+Fireworks are likely to remain a part of the USA’s birthday celebration.
+While the suggestions above can help during the holiday, pet owners might also consider year-round training to ensure the next 4th of July is smoother than the last.

 Relaxation training is a way to teach your canine to bring their own anxiety levels down to a calmer state of genuine relaxation and essentially teaches them to not be so afraid of their fears.